jiaweichiu/node-react-passport/README.md

 `hash` is computed from hashing `salt+password`.
 The latter is string concatenation.

 Create our table.
 We add just the fields we need for this example.
-Some simple constraints are added.
+Some simple constraints are added, e.g., uniqueness of `username`.
+We also add an index for `username`.

 ```
 psql db0000